moonclerk/developer/liquid/variables.md

 Which Liquid variables can I use in which email notifications?

-> Keep in mind that even though a variable may be send to your template, it may be empty.
+> Keep in mind that even though a variable may be sent to your template, it may be empty.
 Outputting an empty variable should not cause an error.

 ### Payer Notifications